zagui440s/personalCP/1-Js-Py-Intro/README.md

-# Intro to JS, Python, and the Tools of the Trade
+# Intro to JS, Python, the Command Line, and Git

 ## What are we trying to accomplish?